RyanNgCT/IS2218/Lecture 2 - Accounting Fundamentals I.md

 ## C. Income Statement
 - "is the video" that tells us the story
 - how much money did the corporation make
+- account of all the profit and loss that the company incurs
+	- what is the firm's net income?
 #### Terminology / Format
 - (+) Net Sales (a.k.a.
 Revenue)
 - (+) Other Income